Type: 0x00=opaque, 0x80=transparent background

 The stamp graphics files can be compressed using GZip or Encode_LZMA.cmd and can have any name or file extension (but the contents must be in jpg or bmp format).

-If type=0x80 is used (transparent), the bottom-left corner pixel will be used to determine the transparent colour rgb value - any pixel of this same colour value (anywhere in the stamp) will not be displayed.
+If type=0x80 (transparent) instead of 0x00 (opaque) is used, the bottom-left corner pixel will be used to determine the transparent colour rgb value - any pixel of this same colour value (anywhere in the stamp) will not be displayed.

 Tip: If you want to make text stamps (perhaps with a large, fancy font syle?) and with a transparent background, use Microsoft Paint to make a 2-colour (black&white) .bmp file containing your text.
 This will create a non-dithered image with just two colours.
 When you are happy with your text, re-load and re-save it as a 24-colour bmp and then change the colour of the letters to whatever colour you want.
 This will leave a plain background which is suitable for using with transparency.
 Make sure the corner pixel (bottom-left) contains the rgb value that you want to be transparent.
 Any pixels colours of this same rgb value will then not be written to the display.

 Use a different 'stamp' for each menu

 If you use stamps of the same size and position, you can use a different stamp to 'brand' each submenu.

 For instance, when we load the Antivirus submenu, we could display an antivirus logo stamp at the top-right of the menu but use a different stamp for the Main menu.